cciw-uk/data-protection/01 Decisions and actions document.rst

 In terms of location, they should be stored in an officer-only part of the camp site, and all officers must know this location, be able to get the sheets from there.
-They should not be left in camper tents or officer bags over night - they should be kept physically with the officers and returned to the safe place when finished.
+They should not be left in camper tents or officer bags overnight - they should be kept physically with the officers and returned to the safe place when finished.
 Campers should not be told the location.